What does FIRE (Financial independence Retire Early) look like with real estate investing??Nov 06, 2020

 Now it is important to factor in annual increases in rent… With my first rental, I immediately cash flowed around 400$, but with increasing rents and having refinanced it at a lower interest rate, I now cash flow over 500$.
 And through retirement, its important to remember that your rents will at least match inflation, therefore all you have to do is keep cashing those checks.
 It is also important to remember that although cash flow is key to rental investing, a big portion of your return on investment is from building equity through property price appreciation and debt pay down and you can easily tap into this equity by choosing to refinance and pull out the built equity.
 Tapping into the equity you have built in your rentals is also a means of equity stripping which helps with asset protection.
 If you tap into this equity and pull out your initial investment, then you are essentially in the territory of infinite returns (cash flow/ 0$ investment = infinite returns).
 And that is a very sweet deal….

 I think its worthwhile to mention at this point that each individual is only allowed 10 Conventional loans including your primary residence, but that usually easily translates to 20 Conventional loans for a two income household.
 And once your conventional loan options are exhausted, portfolio lenders and non-recourse loans are out there to explore.
-Now, I have only been talking about single family home rental investments, but if you are willing to scale to Multifamily units or small apartment complexes, then that does make for a faster leap towards your FIRE goals.
-In my opinion though, Single Family Homes as rentals are a sweet spot given the ease of acquisition, smooth operation, property value increase historically and the increasing demand for Single Family Home rentals.
-That being said, I do see many favorable points to making the jump to apartment complexes with around 100 units, this is another sweet spot where ease of maintenance and operation make this a favorable option for those with the resources.
+Single Family Homes as rentals are my preferred property type given the ease of acquisition, smooth operation, property value increase historically and the increasing demand for Single Family Home rentals.
+That being said, I do see many favorable points to making the jump to apartment complexes with around 60 units or more, this is another sweet spot where ease of maintenance and operation make this a favorable option for those with the resources.
 But more on this in a later post…

 Ideally you want to be diversified- therefore it would be nice to have a retirement account nest egg that can fund part of your FIRE, and a rental portfolio that feeds the rest.
 Here’s to getting closer to those goals and to a rapid FIRE….